 The migrant worker uses the certificate of sponsorship to make their visa application.
 They get points for a sponsored job, English language knowledge and “maintenance” (i.e. funds or support from the employer sponsor).

 Step 1: Sponsor licence application process: unchanged, although they are looking at streamlining it to make it quicker.

-Step 2 – certificates of sponsorship: Monthly cap will be suspended: At the moment there is a limit applied on the number of restricted certificates (for new hires from overseas) that the Home Office will grant each month.
+Step 2 – certificates of sponsorship: Monthly cap will be suspended: At the moment there is a limit applied on the number of defined (used to be called restricted) certificates that the Home Office will grant each month.
 This suspension (I guess they will keep it under review and see what happens) will be good news to those of you who in the last few years missed the cut in the monthly application cycle.